PARIS ON A LIMITED BUDGET -

 Paris.
 Also, if you stay outside Paris, you'll have less time to enjoy

 Paris by night.
-How

-to travel round Paris:
+Budget travel round

-Buy a book of metro/bus tickets
+- Buy a book of metro/bus tickets

 the Velib